shunzh/RLCodeBase/README.md

-Maze and Pacman environment for Modular MDP
+Maze and Pacman environments for Modular MDP
 ==============

 **Licensing Information: Please do not distribute or publish solutions to this